D-Robotics/hobot_rgbd_cam/README.md

 ---
 # Intro
 ---
-By reading this document, users can easily capture the video stream data of the MIPI depth camera on the Horizon X3 development board and publish depth map data/ grayscale image data/ RGB image data/ camera intrinsics that meet ROS standards, as well as computed point cloud data on the ROS platform for other ROS Nodes to subscribe and view real-time effects on rviz.
+By reading this document, users can easily capture the video stream data of the MIPI depth camera on the RDK X3 development board and publish depth map data/ grayscale image data/ RGB image data/ camera intrinsics that meet ROS standards, as well as computed point cloud data on the ROS platform for other ROS Nodes to subscribe and view real-time effects on rviz.
 Supports shared memory publishing.

 # Build
 ---